 As we see it, here's a breakdown of the pros and cons of mobile wallet technology:

 Pros (besides diminishing the need for an actual wallet):

 - Location services help you find the best prices for an item and give you a coupon on the spot

 - You can also store travel ticket information and other important documents

 - You can analyze and control costs/budgets in real time

 - Not all retailers are on board yet

 - There are concerns about security (more on that below)

 What would a digital wallet be without digital currency?

-Mining requires a set amount of work for one bitcoin, which is pre-determined by a network to keep it "predictable and limited."
-You keep bitcoins in your digital wallet and can buy anything with them - as long as the other person accepts them.
+Cryptocurrencies are kept in your digital wallet and so you can buy things with them - as long as the other party accepts them.
 Some examples of things you can purchase include T-shirts, chemicals, musical instruments, virtual art and countless other products and services.